Maybe Accepting Guests

-Australia, Austria, Belgium, Canada, China, Costa Rica, Czech Republic, Denmark, Ecuador, England, France, Germany, Greece, Italy, Japan, Luxembourg, Malaysia, Netherlands, New Zealand, Norway, Portugal, Russian Federation, Scotland, South Korea, Spain, Switzerland, Turkey, United States, Vatican City State, Viet Nam, Wales
+Australia, Austria, Belgium, Burkina Faso, Cambodia, Canada, China, Costa Rica, Croatia, Czech Republic, Denmark, Ecuador, England, France, Germany, Greece, Guam, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Macao, Malaysia, Morocco, Myanmar, Netherlands, New Zealand, Norway, Philippines, Portugal, Russian Federation, Scotland, Singapore, Slovenia, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, United States, Vatican City State, Viet Nam, Wales

 Countries I’ve Lived In